VarianAPIs/PyESAPI/README.md

 ## Quickstart

+* Access your Eclipse 15.5 (or later) TBOX desktop
 * Install [Anaconda3](https://www.anaconda.com/download/?lang=en-us) for "Just Me" (unless you know what you are doing)
   * Use defaults (don't add anaconda to path, but do set ananconda as your default python installation)
-* Optionally install google chrome browser (for better Jupyter Notebook experience) and set it as your default browser
+* Optionally install google chrome or chromium browser (for better Jupyter Notebook experience) and set it as your default browser
-* Launch Anaconda Prompt
+* Launch Anaconda Prompt by searching in windows menu
-* Execute the command `pip install pythonnet`
+* Execute the command `pip install git+https://github.com/VarianAPIs/PyESAPI`
 * Execute the command `jupyter notebook`
 * Create a new notebook and start with example below to test basic functionality